-A: To participate in the Teacher Residency, districts must commit to providing housing assistance for the Residents, however the amount and type of assistance varies.
-For example, some Residents already have housing and receive utility support, while other districts pay for fuel for Residents that have housing but must travel.
-Others may provide housing that the district already owns.
-The goal is to have our Residents incur little to no housing costs during the year.
+A: To participate in the Residency Program, districts had to commit to providing housing for the Residents.
+This is a local district decision, and it varies from district to district.
+For example, some Residents already have housing and receive housing support, others are paying for fuel for Residents that have housing but requires travel to the school, one district had arranged an AirBnB, while others provide housing that the district already own.
+The long and short, Residents cannot incur any housing costs during the year.